pglen/pyvserv/README.md

     pip install pyvserv
     ... continue as needed.

+The makefile target 'make installvirt' will install pyvserv in a virtual environment.

  Running pyvserv as a system daemon from virtual environment needs extra configuration steps.
+You may use the make target: 'make genservice_virt' and activate with 'make instservice'
 Please see the relevant systemctl manuals.

 #### Quick map: